 The Group's business is linked to the academic cycle.
-For SY 2019-2020, both STI ESG and STI WNU started the school calendar of tertiary students in mid-July 2019 with the school year ending in April 2020 while classes for the basic education and SHS of both schools started in June with the school year ending in March 2020. iACADEMY starts its school calendar every July for tertiary level and August for SHS and ends in June and May, respectively.
-With the imposition of the Enhanced Community Quarantine ("ECQ") and the General Community Quarantine ("GCQ") in certain areas around the country, as discussed in Note 30, the schools in the Group started online classes and completed SY 2019-2020 by the end of July 2020.
+For SY 2019-2020, both STI ESG and STI WNU started the school calendar of tertiary students in mid-July 2019 and ended in April 2020 while classes for the basic education and SHS of both schools started in June 2019 and ended in March 2020. iACADEMY starts its school calendar every July for tertiary level and August for SHS and ends in June and May, respectively.
+With the imposition of the Enhanced Community Quarantine ("ECQ") and the General Community Quarantine ("GCQ") in certain areas around the country, as discussed in Note 31, the schools in the Group started online classes and completed SY 2019-2020 by the end of July 2020.